-He was prepared to accept that the loss of the ability to claim the main residence exemption for Capital Gains Tax as a trade off, given his potential litigation risk.
+He was prepared to accept that the loss of the ability to claim the main residence exemption for Capital Gains Tax was a trade-off, given his potential litigation risk.

 This could not have been further from the truth

-The benefit for using alternate structures for your home ownership is that you retain the capital gains tax exemption and the land tax exemption which, for this, client was significant especially when asset protection is part of the alternative structure.
+The benefit of using alternate structures for your homeownership is that you retain the capital gains tax exemption and the land tax exemption which, for this, the client was significant especially when asset protection is part of the alternative structure.

 Back to the client’s situation

 Had the client executed appropriate documentation when the property was purchased in the trust the main residence exemption would have still been available.

 To add salt to the wound his accountant had not accurately monitored the land tax assessments which meant that the client was being undercharged by approximately $12,000 per year and now that he was selling his property, this shortfall will become evident when the purchaser requests a land tax clearance certificate.